hhkaos/awesome-arcgis/esri/business-trends/data-management/big-data/README.md

 ## Introduction

-Big data use to be related IoT in the platform, but that's not always the case, that's why we have created a separated page for [ArcGIS and IoT](../iot/README.md)
+[Big data](https://www.esri.com/en-us/arcgis/big-data/overview) use to be related IoT in the platform, but that's not always the case, that's why we have created a separated page for [ArcGIS and IoT](../../../emerging-technologies/iot-rt/README.md)

+Some times it is also related with the management of **vast amounts of images**.

 There are a set of products in the ArcGIS platform you might want to know if you are interested in this topic: